 The sliding leg curl CRUSHES the hamstrings, which are very overlooked in training.
 Squats and lunges are great leg builders, but they target the quadriceps (front of the thigh) much more than the glutes or hamstrings, which are absolutely critical in sprinting faster, throwing faster, or pushing off the mound (pitchers!) faster.

-These can be easily performed at home with sliders that only cost a few bucks [affiliate link].
+These can be easily performed at home with sliders that only cost a few bucks.
+They can be found on Amazon. [affiliate link].

-…and get stronger, faster and more explosive for softball season!
+Get stronger, faster and more explosive for softball season!
 Start with three sets of 10 repetitions for each exercise 1-2 times per week.
+And for more training videos, check out my YouTube channel.

 Good luck this season! – Dan